tylerastevens/SELUSys2018/_episodes/18-RevBayes1.md

 The PDF for today's tutorial is [here](https://github.com/revbayes/revbayes_tutorial/blob/master/tutorial_TeX/RB_MCMC_Archery_Tutorial/RB_MCMC_Archery_Tutorial.pdf)

 While this downloads, we will discuss the crucial differences between Bayesian inference and maximum likelihood difference.
 Download this [software](http://tree.bio.ed.ac.uk/software/tracer/), for visualizing posterior samples.

+In your work directory, create a RevBayesLab0 directory.
+Change into it.